BRAZIL – AMAPA (Macapa) Jan 14-15, 2022

 Estação das Docas.
 (NM Urban Legends series).
 This is the old port area of Belem – on the waterfront (the Para River branch of the Amazon), all the old loading cranes have been left on their tracks and the warehouses converted into restaurants with lovely large indoor seating areas and sidewalk cafes.

 Ver-o-Peso Tentative WHS (27/02/2014) market is a market hall in Belém, Brazil located at Guajará Bay riverside.
-It is called “Ver-o-Peso” following a colonial-era tradition, since the tax collector’s main post was located there, which was called “Casa do Haver-o-peso” (“Have-the-Weight House”).
+It is called “Ver-o-Peso” following a colonial-era tradition since the tax collector’s main post was located there, which was called “Casa do Haver-o-peso” (“Have-the-Weight House”).
 It was in the “Haver-o-peso house” that the taxes over goods brought from the Amazon forests, rivers, and countryside should be paid to the Portuguese crown, but only after their weight was measured, hence the name, which later suffered a contraction.

-Nowadays, the Ver-o-peso complex contains the Açaí Fair, a free open market where açaí berry merchants sell the fruit in natura for açaí juice shops, the Clock Square, with an iron-cast clock tower brought from England, the Ver-o-peso docks, where native fishes from Amazon are unloaded from boats and sold fresh, the Iron Market, a gothic prefab structure where fish is sold, the Solar da Beira space, a colonial building where art expositions often take place, and the neoclassical Meat Market, across the street, with iron-cast stairs and cubicles.
+Nowadays, the Ver-o-peso complex contains the Açaí Fair, a free open market where açaí berry merchants sell the fruit in nature for açaí juice shops, the Clock Square, with an iron-cast clock tower brought from England, the Ver-o-peso docks, where native fishes from Amazon are unloaded from boats and sold fresh, the Iron Market, a gothic prefab structure where fish is sold, the Solar da Beira space, a colonial building where art expositions often take place, and the neoclassical Meat Market, across the street, with iron-cast stairs and cubicles.
 There’s also the free market, where craftsmanship, natural essence perfumes, typical food, and native fruits are sold.

 It is located a few meters away from Feliz Lusitânia complex, a gathering of 16th and 18th-century buildings including a fortress, an old hospital transformed into a museum, and two churches: a baroque one where there is a sacred art museum, and Belém’s cathedral.